Try RevDeBug in action for free. Jump into our interactive demo >

 Having said that, it’s important to take note of when you can’t use them.
 Not all applications can or should be using Azure Functions as it’s an app that uses triggers.
 Once an event has been triggered, the task is executed in the background.

-• Azure Functions are NOT designed to carry out multiple tasks.
+• are NOT designed to carry out multiple tasks.
 The service was designed to perform one thing or as few things in the shortest time possible.

-• Azure Functions is NOT recommended for infrequent, time-sensitive tasks.
+• are NOT recommended for infrequent, time-sensitive tasks.
 Cold starts – container spins up for the first time to complete a new request – there is a slight delay in normal response time that could stack across many functions and negatively impact responsiveness experience in your App.

 Essentially, Azure Functions were designed to accelerate the application development process.
 With the serverless architecture, you can quit worrying about the infrastructure challenges and focus on creating code, but of course, it has its limitations and costs.